ludlovian/teme/README.md

 #### pipe.write(value)

-Writes data to the time
+Writes data into the pipe

 #### pipe.end()